 An unlit Christmas tree caters to those who prefer a more natural look and who want to have total control over their tree lights.
 While some would simply decorate and leave the tree as is, others with a knack for decorating would prefer to choose the number, color, and light type that go on the tree.
 Stringing lights on your own, however, would require more time and effort, and runs the risk of tangled wires and broken bulbs.

-A pre-lit tree is almost completely ready to go from the moment it comes out of the box.
+A pre-lit artificial Christmas tree is almost completely ready to go from the moment it comes out of the box.
 All you need to do is plug it in and fluff it in place.
 Get some helpful tips on fluffing an artificial Christmas tree here.
 You can already preview how the tree looks when it’s lit up, saving you the trouble of re-doing everything when the lights don’t turn out the way you expect them.

 Whether you like simple and natural or love creative and adventurous decorating, knowing the pros and cons of each tree type plays a big part in helping you choose that perfect Christmas tree.
 Head on over to Tree Classics and find the best deals on our selection of pre-lit and unlit Christmas trees.